DanielCordero/keras-jupyter-TO_DELETE/README.md

 ### 1. Start the VM

-1. Change to the tensorflow-ipy root directory
+1. Change to the keras-jupyter root directory
 ```
 cd keras-jupyter
 ```

-3. Make sure you have the latest version of vagrant (1.9.1)
+2. Make sure you have the latest version of vagrant (1.9.1)
 ```
 vagrant -v
 ```